attivio/suit/docs/README.md

 starting point is the [React library’s own website](https://reactjs.org).

-The documentation of individual components, as well as some more basic examples of their use can be seen in the style guide.
+The documentation of individual components, as well as some more basic examples of their use can be seen in the [SUIT style guide](styleguide/index.html).
 In addition, since most of the components are used in various ways by the Search UI application’s code, you can look there to see examples of how they are combined in "real life."